MaheshChandraDuddu/CodeChef/README.md

 # CodeChef

 These are my solutions to the various problems from Codechef Contests implemented in C and Java.
+Most of them were in C.
-Note that some of these still require some work.
+Note that some of these still(very few) require some work.

 I have attempted the problems from these challenges to various degrees of success:
 * June Long Challenge(2019)